kevinjohncutler/edt/README.md

 for label, image in edt.each(labels, dt, in_place=True): process(image) # stand in for whatever you'd like to do

-# There is also a voxel_graph argument that can be used for dealing
+# The legacy 2D/3D implementations exposed a voxel_graph argument for
-# with shapes that loop around to touch themselves.
-This works by
-# using a voxel connectivity graph represented as a image of bitfields
-# that describe the permissible directions of travel at each voxel.
+# constrained connectivity.
+That functionality now lives in edt.original.*
+# (clone/build the upstream repo into ./original_repo to enable it).
 # Voxels with an impermissible direction are treated as eroded
 # by 0.5 in that direction instead of being 1 unit from black.
 # WARNING: This is an experimental feature and uses 8x+ memory.